adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Maintainence issues

-Taking an example I have seen recently, sprinkling a variable *brandRed*, instead of `#ff0000` all over various CSS files is not really advantageous.
-If the colour changes to something that isn't a red then you have to do a search and replace anyway, and quite honestly how difficult is that?
-Anyway, there are alternative ways which I will discuss later.
+Taking an example I have seen recently, sprinkling a variable `@brandRed`, instead of `#ff0000` all over various CSS files is not really advantageous.
+If the colour changes to something that isn't a red then you have to do a search and replace anyway, and quite honestly how difficult is that, but there are better ways anyway...

 ## But what about variables?